someone1/zfsbackup-go/README.md

 Notes:
 * Create keyring files: https://keybase.io/crypto
 * PGP Passphrase will be prompted during execution if it is not found in the PGP_PASSPHRASE environmental variable.
-* `--maxFileBuffer=0` will disable parallel processing, chunking, multiple destinations, and upload hash verification but will use virtually no disk space.
+* `--maxFileBuffer=0` will disable parallel uploading for some backends, multiple destinations, and upload hash verification but will use virtually no disk space.
 * For S3: Specify Standard/Bulk/Expedited in the AWS_S3_GLACIER_RESTORE_TIER environmental variable to change Glacier restore option (default: Bulk)
 * A duration string is a possibly signed sequence of decimal numbers, each with optional fraction and a unit suffix, such as "300ms", "-1.5h" or "2h45m".
 Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".